mlab-lattice/lattice/docs/devel/building.md

 #### Targets

-Bazel defines targets for the previous mentioned command through `BUILD` files containing rules.
+Bazel defines targets for the previously mentioned commands through `BUILD` files containing rules.
 These rules are defined in a language called [Skylark](https://github.com/google/skylark), which is almost a subset of Python.

 A `BUILD` file may then look like this: